 Most people try not to see the stray dogs, or the old and scared ones abandoned in the public shelter.
 Claudia gave up the security of a good job to set up ELI for Animals and ELI Pet Transport, to do everything possible to alleviate the suffering that is everywhere in Romania.
 She lives with her dog-trainer partner Robert, and rather a large number of dogs, on the edge of a small town near Bucharest where our sanctuary is based.
 Claudia feeds the strays as well as caring for many long-term residents - dogs too abused and damaged to be rehomed.

 If you're a stray dog or cat in Romania, a passport and booking on ELI Pet Transport's 'happy bus' is the ultimate get out of jail card.
 Weekly runs bring them in comfort to a chance at real life.

 Adopters and fosters can collect their dogs from Kent, Hertfordshire or Nottinghamshire, and you can even see updates and pictures during your pet's two-day overland journey.

-Charlotte Leech is a professional animal behaviourist and trainer.
+Charlotte Leech is a professional animal behaviourist and animal healer.
 She will usually be the one to answer your questions, organise your homecheck, and liaise with you about everything.

 ELI involvement does not stop on adoption-day: we are always here to help, and we like nothing better than to hear about how everything is going - and to see photos, please!

 Liz joined the Eli team after adopting her lovely girl Bella from us.
 Over the years Liz has helped hugely with fundraising, fostering dogs and setting this website up for us.
 Liz took her first trip to Romania in 2018 to see it all for herself and it certainly won't be her last.
 Liz is also involved in running another Romanian rescue.

 Jeni has been part of the Eli team for some years and has a lot of experience with Romanian dogs.
 She has been a real asset to the team by fostering our fearful dogs and rehabilitating them so they are ready for their forever homes, without her the dogs would have remained in Romania.